alaugks/spring-messagesource-xliff/README.md

 # XLIFF Translation Support for Spring Boot and Spring

-This package provides a **MessageSource** for using translations from XLIFF files.
+This package provides a [MessageSource](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/context/MessageSource.html) interface for using translations from XLIFF files.
 The package support XLIFF versions 1.2, 2.0 and 2.1.

 **Table of content**